NREL/dgen/README.md

 - In spyder, open the dgen_model.py file.
 This is what we will run once everything is configured.

-2. Now open the input sheet (don't forget to enable macros!) and configure it depending on the model run you want to do.
+2. Now open the input sheet located in dgen/python/excel (don't forget to enable macros!) and configure it depending on the model run you want to do.
 See the Input Sheet Wiki page for more details on this.
-Finally, save this in the "input_scenarios" directory in the dgen directory on your local machine.
+Finally, save this in the "input_scenarios" directory (dgen/python/input_scenarios) in the dgen directory on your local machine.

 3. In the python folder, open the "pg_params_atlas.json" file and configure it to your local database.
 If you didn't change your username or password settings while setting up the docker container, this file should look like the below example: